Quick Analysis Tool

 You can choose two methods to activate the tool.

-Go to Excel Option on the General tab.
+Go to the Excel Option on the General tab.
 Check Show Quick Analysis options on selection.
 From now the QAT toolbar will appear by default.

 how to turn on quick analysis tool